Meet The Tutors

 Samantha is a graduate student in an Occupational Therapy program, with aspirations to become a paediatric occupational therapist.
 She supports students from Kindergarten to Grade 10 across reading, writing, English, and language arts, and early math skills, bringing a strengths-based approach that supports skill development, self-expression, and individual learning needs.

-Gr 9 - GR 12
+Gr 9 - GR 12 - Accepting new students

 Kayla